Courses

 The curriculum

-The curriculum of the Department of Sociology includes courses on self and identity; race, class, and gender relations; family; law; social movements; political sociology; theory; international studies, social change, survey research methods, and data analysis.
+The curriculum of the Department of Sociology includes courses on self and identity; race, class, and gender relations; health; inequality and social mobility; family; social movements; political sociology; theory; international studies, social change, survey research methods, and data analysis.

 Important Note